And we should call every truth false which was not accompanied by at least one laugh.Friedrich Nietzsche

-Case studies are rhetorical devices designed to demonstrate competency, or promote ideas and theories, they present as though there are a set of verifiable facts that if laid out systematically will result in an unbiased conclusion.
+Case studies are rhetorical devices designed to demonstrate competency and promote ideas and theories; they present as though there are a set of verifiable facts that if laid out systematically will result in a relatively unbiased conclusion.
 For this reason they are not the best genre for a Nietzschean.

 I prefer to present truths as butterflies; light and fleeting, a sudden change of direction, occasionally one lands, and often not in the same place twice; or they might pass you by completely, and once they have flown away all that is left is the impression of having seen a butterfly.

 Latest from my Blog

 This blog is about the implicit betrayal of traditional psychotherapy training, and how it lays the ground for a further necessary and explicit betrayal on the part of the nascent psychotherapist.
 The traditional route to becoming a psychotherapist involves several years – usually five – spent in training, hundreds of supervised practice hours, years of … Continue reading The double betrayal at the heart of becoming a psychotherapist